-130. Mr Lockhart-Mummery particularly relied on COPAS, in which Simon Brown L.J., after confirming (at [20]) that, "Certainly the test is a very stringent one", said this (at [40]):
+130. Mr Lockhart-Mummery particularly relied on COPAS, in which Simon Brown LJ, after confirming (at [20]) that, "Certainly the test is a very stringent one", said this (at [40]):

-"I would hold that the requisite necessity in a PPG 2 paragraph 2.7 case like the present-where the revision proposed is to increase the Green Belt-cannot be adjudged to arise unless some fundamental assumption which caused the land initially to be excluded from the Green Belt is thereafter clearly and permanently falsified by a later event.
-Only then could the continuing exclusion of the land from the Green Belt properly be described as 'an incongruous anomaly'."
+"I would hold that the requisite necessity in a PPG 2 paragraph 2.7 case like the present - where the revision proposed is to increase the Green Belt - cannot be adjudged to arise unless some fundamental assumption which caused the land initially to be excluded from the Green Belt is thereafter clearly and permanently falsified by a later event.
+Only then could the continuing exclusion of the land from the Green Belt properly be described as 'an incongruous anomaly'".

 In other words, something must have occurred subsequent to the definition of the Green Belt boundary that justifies a change.
-The fact that, after the definition of the Green Belt boundary, the local authority or an inspector may form a different view on where the boundary should lie, however cogent that view on planning grounds, that cannot of itself constitute an exceptional circumstance which necessitates and therefore justifies a change and so the inclusion of the land in the Green Belt (see Hague at [32] per Collins J. Collins J. in Hague held that, in addition to the undoing of an assumption on which the original decision was made, a clear error in excluding land from the Green Belt is sufficient, no such error is suggested here; and I need not consider that aspect of Hague further.)
+The fact that, after the definition of the Green Belt boundary, the local authority or an inspector may form a different view on where the boundary should lie, however cogent that view on planning grounds, that cannot of itself constitute an exceptional circumstance which necessitates and therefore justifies a change and so the inclusion of the land in the Green Belt (see Hague at [32] per Collins J. Collins J in Hague held that, in addition to the undoing of an assumption on which the original decision was made, a clear error in excluding land from the Green Belt is sufficient, no such error is suggested here; and I need not consider that aspect of Hague further.)

-131. COPAS is, of course, binding upon me.
-Mr Dove said that these cases are fact-sensitive, and the facts of that case were very different from this.
-That is true; but, in the passage I have just quoted from Simon Brown L.J.'s judgment, he was clearly and deliberately determining, as a matter of principle, what "exceptional circumstances" required, as a matter of law, in a case such as this.
+- 131. COPAS is, of course, binding upon me.
+Mr Dove said that these cases are factsensitive, and the facts of that case were very different from this.
+That is true; but, in the passage I have just quoted from Simon Brown LJ's judgment, he was clearly and deliberately determining, as a matter of principle, what "exceptional circumstances" required, as a matter of law, in a case such as this.
 It is expressly a holding, with which the whole court agreed.
 I am consequently bound by it.
-In any event, it seems to have been consistently applied for over 10 years; and, in my respectful view, is right.

-132. In this case, following two inquiries, the 1997 UDP defined the Green Belt to exclude the Sites.
+In any event, it seems to have been consistently applied for over ten years; and, in my respectful view, is right. - 132.
+In this case, following two inquiries, the 1997 UDP defined the Green Belt to exclude the Sites.
 Although there were uncertainties as to when and even if either site would be brought forward for housing development, the Green Belt boundary then determined and approved through the statutory machinery was not in any way provisional or uncertain.
-Mr Dove was wrong to describe the Green Belt boundary-as opposed to development of the sites-as "contingent".
+Mr Dove was wrong to describe the Green Belt boundary - as opposed to development of the sites - as "contingent".
 As the Inspector found in 2005, despite the change in policy that meant that it was unlikely that these sites would be brought forward unless and until there was a change in (then) regional strategic policy, there was no justification for any change to the Green Belt boundary.
-That reflected the fact that Green Belt boundaries are intended to be enduring, and not to be altered simply because the current policy means that development of those sites is unlikely or even impossible.
-Indeed, where the current policy is to that effect, the amenity interests identified in the sites will be protected by those very policies as part of the general planning balance exercise.
+That reflected the fact that Green Belt boundaries are intended to be enduring, and not to be altered simply because the current policy means that development of the general planning balance exercise.
 A prime character of Green Belts is their ability to endure through changes of such policies.
-For the reasons set out in Carpets of Worth (at 346 per Purchas L.J.) it is important that a proposal to extend a Green Belt is subject to the same, stringent regime as a proposal to diminish it, because whichever way the boundary is altered "there must be serious prejudice one way or the other to the parties involved".
+For the reasons set out in Carpets of Worth (at page 346 per Purchas LJ) it is important that a proposal to extend a Green Belt is subject to the same, stringent regime as a proposal to diminish it, because whichever way the boundary is altered "there must be serious prejudice one way or the other to the parties involved".